johnston9/shot-caller/TESTING.md

 - Use Case: Add the first Script Draft along with Notes<br>

-  1. Click on the "Add Script" tab on the Scenes page.
-This will display is a Script has not been previously been added, if it has an "Add Latest Script" tab will display.
+  1. Click on the "Add Script" tab on the Scenes page.<br>
-  2. The "Add Script" form opens.
+  2. The "Add Script" form opens.<br>
-  3. Input the "Draft Name" info.
+  3. Input the "Draft Name" info.<br>
-  4. Input the "Latest Changes" info if desired."
+  4. Input the "Latest Changes" info if desired.<br>
-  5. Input the "Notes" info."
+  5. Input the "Notes" info."<br>
-  6. Click the "Change the Script" tab to open the Desktop files and select the desired file to be uploaded.
+  6. Click the "Change the Script" tab to open the Desktop files and select the desired file to be uploaded.<br>
-  7. The new file is added with its desktop name displaying below.
+  7. The new file is added with its desktop name displaying below.<br>
-  8. Click Upload and the updates are added to the database and the Scenes page opens.
+  8. Click Upload and the updates are added to the database and the Scenes page opens.<br>
-  9. A Success message displays.
+  9. A Success message displays.<br>
-  9. Click Script to view the Script.
+  9. Click Script to view the Script.<br>

 - Use Case: Add the Latest Draft along with the Latest Changes and Notes inputs<br>

-  1. Click on the "Add Latest Script" tab on the Scenes page.
+  1. Click on the "Add Script" tab on the Scenes page.<br>
-  2. The "Add Latest Script" form opens displaying the current database Script file name, "Script_Draft_1_ny25jg" and the current draft, latest changes and notes inputs.
+  2. The "Add Latest Script" form opens displaying the current database Script file name, e.g. "Script_Draft_1_ny25jg" and the current draft, latest changes and notes inputs.<br>
-  3. Input the new "Draft Name" info, - "Draft 4, 02-04-24".
+  3. Input the new "Draft Name" info, e.g. "Draft 4, 02-04-24".<br>
-  4. Input the new "Latest Changes" info, - "Scene, 1, 2 and 3 changed.
-Added scene 94."
+  4. Input the new "Latest Changes" info, e.g. "Scene, 1, 2 and 3 changed.
+Added scene 94."<br>
-  5. Input the new "Notes" info, - "Scene 1 is 1.5 pages longer now."
+  5. Input the new "Notes" info, e.g. "Scene 1 is 1.5 pages longer now."<br>
-  6. Click the "Change the Script" tab to open the Desktop files and select the desired file to be uploaded, - "Script Draft 4".
+  6. Click the "Change the Script" tab to open the Desktop files and select the desired file to be uploaded, e.g. "Script Draft 4".<br>
-  7. The new file is added with its desktop name displaying below, - "Script Draft 4.pdf".
+  7. The new file is added with its desktop name displaying below, - "Script Draft 4.pdf".<br>
-  8. Click Upload and the updates are added to the database and the Scenes page opens.
+  8. Click Upload and the updates are added to the database and the Scenes page opens.<br>
-  9. A Success message displays saying "Script Draft 4.pdf" added.
+  9. A Success message displays saying "Script Draft 4.pdf" added.<br>
-  9. Click Script to view the changes including its new database file name "Script_Draft_4_v5omzy".
+  9. Click Script to view the changes including its new database file name "Script_Draft_4_v5omzy".<br>

 <p align="center"> <strong>The "Add Latest Script" Form with the Changes</strong></p>
 <h2 align="center">